eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Experience with Continuous Integration/Continuous Deployment frameworks.
 	- Preferred Experience working on a SaaS platform or with Service Oriented Architectures
 	- Preferred Experience with software security and systems that handle sensitive data
 + skill set:
+	- Development and optimization of storage systems for deep learning and simulation
+	- Our goal is to develop the technology to deliver the training data in storage media (either HDD or SSD), to the memory of GPU or MN-Core, as well as the technology to store the data obtained by simulation into our storage media.
+	- Communication Language: English/Japanese
+	- System programming in Linux (TCP/IP, Ethernet, system calls, file I/O, FUSE)
+	- Kernel programming in Linux (VFS, kernel modules, etc.)
++ skill set:
+	- Research and development of large-scale computing infrastructure (infrastructure technology) for machine learning
+	- We will work on research and development of large-scale computers (clusters) using GPUs and MN-Core.
+We plan to adjust the content of the work from themes such as performance improvement of calculation infrastructure, verification of elemental technologies, and better operation technology (visualization and automation).
+	- Communication Language: Japanese
+	- Ability to work on research projects voluntarily and ambitiously
+	- Basic computer science knowledge and hardware skills
++ skill set:
 	- BLAH.
 + skill set: